adam3rashid/manstra-app/README.md

 npm run dev
 ```

-Open [http://localhost:4111](http://localhost:4111) in your browser to access **Mastra Studio** — an interactive UI for testing agents, browsing traces, and triggering workflows.
+Open [http://localhost:4111](http://localhost:4111) in your browser to access **Mastra Studio** — an interactive UI for testing agents, browsing traces, and also triggering workflows.

 ## Project Structure